Age

 Learning two languages“Daddy?
 Can I have some cookies?”
 Maria asks.“I don’t know Sweetheart.
 Go ask your mom.”Maria catches her mom

-Understands Physical Relationships Such As Under, Over, and In (28-37 Months)
+Understands Physical Relationships such as Under, Over, and In (28-37 Months)

 It takes some time before young children can grasp the meanings of words that describe physical relationships.
 But during the